Revanehuseynova/Revanehuseynova/README.md

 ### 👩‍💻 About Me

-- 🎓 Computer Engineering student
+- 🎓 Computer Science student
 - 💡 Interested in software development and programming
 - 📚 Have basic knowledge in **C, C++, Python, HTML, CSS**
 - 🌍 Working on improving my **English skills**